 Register and discover our bachelor's programmes

 Are you thinking about studying in The Netherlands and are you wondering what Leiden University has to offer?
-Come visit the Open Day and find out which of the 40 bachelor's programmes taught in Leiden or The Hague suits you best.
-Get to know our university and our students and lecturers and explore Leiden in real life!
+Come visit the Bachelor's Open Day on Saturday 24 February from 9:00-17:30 and find out which of our bachelor's programmes taught in Leiden or The Hague suits you best.

 Visit presentations of our English-taught bachelor’s programmes, and take the opportunity to ask students and teachers all of your questions at the information market.
 Collect all the information you need to find the bachelor’s programme which best fits your interests and future plans!
 There is also a special session for international students.